Higher-Spin Gauge Models in the BRST-antifield Formalism: Higher-spin gauge model of two bosons

-We present an interacting higher-spin gauge model of two bosonic tensors, which is a generalization of the model given in \cite{SS2011}.
+We present a deformed higher-spin gauge model of two bosonic tensors, which is a generalization of the model given in \cite{SS2011}.
 We introduce two gauge fields, rank-$n_1$ tensor $\phi_1$ and a rank-$n$ tensor $\phi$.
-We also introduce ghosts $c_1$ and $c$, and antifields $\{\phi^*_1,\phi^*,c^*_1,c^*\}$ as well.
+We also introduce ghosts $c_1$ and $c$, and antifields $\{\phi^*_1,\phi^*,c^*_1,c^*\}$.
 The free action is

-In the manner similar to one explained in appendix \ref{sec:three bosonic gauge fields}, we can show that the higher order term is given as $ S^n=\alpha_2^n+\alpha_1^n+\alpha_0^n$ with
+In the manner similar to one explained in appendix \ref{sec:three bosonic gauge firleds}, we can show that the higher order term is given as $ S^n=\alpha_2^n+\alpha_1^n+\alpha_0^n$ with

 We find that the action turns to the form expanded in $agh$ as